Vikeshh/http-server-java/README.md

     Server->>Client: HTTP/1.1 200 OK (with GZIP if req)
     Note right of Client: Connection Closed/Keep-Alive

+**Status Codes Implemented**:
+200 OK
+Sent when things go right, which is rare but happens.

+GET /

+GET /echo/{text}

+GET /user-agent

+GET /files/{filename} when the file exists

+201 Created
+Because you bothered to implement POST properly.

+POST /files/{filename} when a file is successfully written

+404 Not Found
+The default mood of your server.

+Any path that doesn’t match the supported routes

+GET /files/{filename} when the file does not exist

 ### 🧪 Automated Testing
 This project was developed using a Test-Driven approach.
 The server logic is validated against a rigorous suite of concurrent connection and protocol compliance tests.